Château La Confession Saint-Émilion Grand Cru 2019

 About the estate:

-The son of Jean-François Janoueix, Jean-Philippe Janoueix first established himself in Lalande (Château Chambrun, sold to Silvio Denz) before founding Château La Confession in Saint-Émilion Grand Cru in 2001, a merger of the Barreau and Haut-Pontet estates.
+The son of Jean-François Janoueix, Jean-Philippe Janoueix first settled in Lalande (Château Chambrun, sold to Silvio Denz) before founding Château La Confession in Saint-Émilion Grand Cru in 2001, a merger of the Barreau and Haut-Pontet estates.
 He also produces Bordeaux Supérieur (Croix Mouton), Saint-Georges-Saint-Émilion (Cap Saint-Georges), and Pomerol.

 Yves Beck